phdoerfler/Strugatzki/README.md

 #### self similarity

 For analysis and visualisation purposes, we have added a self similarity module which produces a `png` image file with the self similarity matrix of a given feature file.

-### creating an IntelliJ IDEA project

-You can create a project if you wish to develop the source code of Strugatzki.
-If you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:

-    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.1.0")

-Then to create the IDEA project, run `sbt gen-idea`.